oznogon/gattaibushido-public/rules/03_basic_play.md

 * the **Deck** (from which you draw, face-down); 108 cards total, built by combining two standard 54-card Decks of playing cards.
 * the **Pile** (where they are played, face-up); Piles are sent to the Trash after each conflict concludes.
 * the **Trash** (where they are discarded, face-up); Trash is next to the main Deck.
-* your **Cache** (which you hold during play, facing you); this is your personal ongoing and ever-changing hand of immediately-accessible playing cards.
+* your **Hand** (which you hold during play, facing you); this is your personal ongoing and ever-changing hand of immediately-accessible playing cards.
 * one or more **Factions** (as Favor, stacked face-down with topmost card face-up)
 * certainly not your **Sleeve**, because that's cheating...
 * and occasionally the **Floor**, where we all inevitably drop them from time to time!

-### Cache
+### Hand

-Your **Cache** is a collection of cards that you keep to yourself, hidden from the rest of the players.
-The majority of your Plays will come from this Cache.
-The Cache is a transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.
+Your **Hand** is a collection of cards that you keep to yourself, hidden from the rest of the players.
+The majority of your Plays will come from this Hand.
+The Hand is a transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.

-All players have a Minimum Cache as follows:
+All players have a Minimum Hand as follows:

-* **Pilots:** Your Minimum Cache starts at Two (2) cards, and only a handful of game effects will increase that minimum.
+* **Pilots:** Your Minimum Hand starts at Two (2) cards, and only a handful of game effects will increase that minimum.
-* **Coach:** Your Minimum Cache is set at the number of Pilots participating in the session.
+* **Coach:** Your Minimum Hand is set at the number of Pilots participating in the session.

-While you may frequently have more cards in your ever-fluctuating Cache, if you ever hold *fewer* than your Minimum at any time outside of an active conflict, you can choose to immediately draw up to your Minimum.
+While you may frequently have more cards in your ever-fluctuating Hand, if you ever hold *fewer* than your Minimum at any time outside of an active conflict, you can choose to immediately draw up to your Minimum.

 ### Deck